 Much of the original furniture by Vanessa and Grant remains and the garden has sculptures by Grant and Vanessa’s son, Quentin Bell, who wrote a biography of Virginia Woolf.

-They discussed the Hogarth Press, which published Freud, Eliot, Katherine Mansfield, Gorky and Virginia’s writing.
-Monk's House is now a museum and contains painted furniture and china decorated by Grant, Vanessa and Quentin Bell.
+Monk's House is now a National Trust property and contains painted furniture and china decorated by Grant, Vanessa and Quentin Bell.
 Every room is hung with paintings by the family circle.

-Virginia Woolf drowned herself in the nearby river Ouse in 1941.
+In 1941 Virginia Woolf committed suicide by drowning herself in the nearby river Ouse.
 Her ashes are buried in the garden, which remains much as the Woolfs left it.

 Leonard lived here until his death in 1969.
 There is a large open lawn where they played bowls, three ponds, a formal garden and an orchard.